 Duplicate or Extrude to Cursor¶

-Interactively places new vertices with Ctrl-LMB at the cursor position.
+Interactively places new vertices with Ctrl-RMB at the cursor position.

 For both cases, Blender will inform the user about the source rotation during the creation process.
-If you look at the Operator Panel and press Ctrl-LMB, you will see that the Rotate Source is automatically checked and if Shift-Ctrl-LMB is used, it will be automatically unchecked.
+If you look at the Adjust Last Operation panel and press Ctrl-RMB, you will see that the Rotate Source is automatically checked and if Shift-Ctrl-RMB is used, it will be automatically unchecked.

-When adding Objects with Ctrl-LMB, the extrusions of the selected elements, being vertices, edges and faces with the Ctrl-LMB, are viewport dependent.
+When adding Objects with Ctrl-RMB, the extrusions of the selected elements, being vertices, edges and faces with the Ctrl-RMB, are viewport dependent.
 This means, once you change your viewport, for example, from top to left, bottom or right, the extrusion direction will also follow your viewport and align your extrusions with your planar view.